AliceMagretta/A-Framework-for-attacks-on-Privacy-preservering-Record-Linkage/Code/README.md

 Running the attack program:
 ===========================

-To run the program, follow these steps:
+To run the program, open the GUI_main.py, and follow these steps:

 1. click strat in Guide page
 2. Import database using topright button